Example: Reading a 12V Battery Label

 Pairing your 12V battery with solar panels?
 The <a href="/solar/solar-panel-output-calculator">solar panel output calculator</a> shows daily energy generation for comparison.

 A 12V battery's usable watts depend on its amp-hour rating, chemistry, and how deep you discharge it.
 Multiply Ah by 12 for total watt-hours, then apply your safe DoD percentage for the usable figure.
 That usable number is what your runtime calculations should be based on.
+For worked examples of turning those watt-hours into real runtime across different loads and battery types, read our battery runtime guide.

 Last updated: